jamesmehorter/device-theme-switcher/readme.txt

 == Changelog ==

-= Version 2.9.0 - Released 2014 Hopefully?!? =
+= Version 2.9.0 - Released 12/18/2014 =
-* IMPROVRMENT - Rewrites/Modifications throughout the plugin code to improve overall stability, maintainability, and adherance to WordPress Coding Standards.
+* IMPROVRMENT - Rewrites/Modifications throughout the plugin code to improve overall stability, maintainability, and adherence to WordPress Coding Standards.
 * IMPROVEMENT - Rewrote the updating routine to be far more stable, logical, and to allow 3 digit version numbers (ex: 2.9.0).
-* IMPROVEMENT - Added initial .mo and .po translation files
+* IMPROVEMENT - Added initial .pot for i18n.
+Users can now provide translations via .po files by using the .pot.
 * FIX - Corrected an issue reported by QStudio (https://wordpress.org/support/topic/small-bug-in-28?replies=2#post-6238900) whereby the plugin update routine would fail and run on each page load.
 Ouch.
 Thanks QStudio!

 = Version 2.8 - Released 5/18/2014 =